Skip to Content

 Determining the deck beam size to be used is dependent upon some conditions:

 The kind of lumber, the length and breadth of lumber, and the load or the weight of the deck it would carry.
-As it is the load-bearing element of the whole deck structure, it needs to be sturdy.
+As it is the load-bearing element of the whole wood structure, it needs to be sturdy.

 Planning the beam size is resolved once the homeowners know the distance it will span and the weight of joists it needs to support.
 Often, local building suppliers can determine the size and number of required beams once they see a plan.
-Steel beams are a great option as they support a distance of up to 20ft long deck; a downside is that steel beams are pretty expensive.
+Steel beams are a great option as they support a distance of up to 20ft long structure; a downside is that steel beams are pretty expensive.

 Make sure to read through your building codes and span chart because often, they might be updated without notice.